-Recently named among U.S. News & World Report's best social services jobs for 2019, the school counselor profession appeals to purpose-driven individuals interested in working with youth.
+Recently named among the top 10 U.S. News & World Report's best social services jobs for 2020, the school counselor profession appeals to purpose-driven individuals interested in working with youth.

 School counselors in Texas need a combination of advanced education and experience to become certified.
 Candidates must complete a master's degree from an accredited institution approved by the Texas Higher Education Coordinating Board (THECB).
 Additionally, students must complete an approved educator preparation program (EPP) in Texas and pass the TExES School Counselor Exam.